 After almost 4 hours, at around 12 am, 5 people entered the room, 3 of them wore light green uniforms and ski masks, therefore the respondent described them as ‘commandos’.
 Allegedly, the authorities were carrying sticks, that were described by the respondent as “sticks that shepherds carry”.
 The other 2 officers wore black uniforms and no masks.

 All group members were then taken into a black van without any windows, and after what felt like 2 hours in the car, they arrived at the Croatian-Bosnian border at around 2 am.

 Their shoes, jackets, jumpers, backpacks, phones, power banks, and money were not returned to any of the group members.

 They were pushed back to Bosnia in what the respondent described as a very muddy road, with mountains on both sides.
-Initially, the group was not able to find their way back to Bosnia until they were guided and helped by a few locals.
+Initially, the group was not able to find their way until they were guided and helped by a few locals.
 To get back to the place they were staying, they had to cross deep waters, until they arrived at Miral camp near Velika Kladusa at around 11 am the next day.